montsebenito/How_to_Improve_a_Marketplace/README.md

 ## How to improve a Marketplace: Project Overview
-- Segmented sellers based on sale/no_sale as well as on avg LTV (rmse ~BRL289) to find what characteristics makes a top seller.
+Segmented sellers based on sale/no_sale as well as on avg LTV (rmse ~BRL289) to find what characteristics makes a top seller, following CRISP-DM process model.
+- Business Understanding
-- Explored and Wranged data from 9 datasets with +100k observations (one of the datasets have +1M observations!) and max 15 variables.
+- Data Understanding: Explored and Wranged data from 9 datasets with +100k observations (one of the datasets have +1M observations!) and max 15 variables.
-- Engineered Features and cleaned city names.
 Wordclouds of good/bad/neutral scored reviews
+- Data Preparation: Engineered Features and cleaned city names.
+Dealt with missing values and encoded categorical data.
-- Optimized Random Forest Regressor and Classifier using GridCV.
+- Data Modeling: Optimized Random Forest Regressor and Classifier using GridCV.
-- Extracted actionable insights from model with Partial Dependant Plots.
+- Results Evaluation: Extracted actionable insights from model with Partial Dependant Plots.

 ## Code and Resources Used